Kotlin/KEEP/proposals/context-receivers.md

 ### Future decorators

-While we've decided to not rely on decorators for the core support of multiple receivers as explained in the [Multiple receivers with decorators](#multiple-receivers-with-decorators) section, the very concept of decorators in a useful one with its own use cases.
+While we've decided to not rely on decorators for the core support of multiple receivers as explained in the [Multiple receivers with decorators](#multiple-receivers-with-decorators) section, the very concept of decorators is a useful one with its own use cases.
 Moreover, the concept of context receiver and the corresponding changes to the resolution rules to account for them is an important building block for decorators in the future.